ONTARIO CAR INSURANCE

-Everybody loves a bargain when it comes to finding the best insurance quotes, who doesn’t?
-Well, unfortunately if you live in Ontario this may hard to come by, as drivers from the GTA even more so, pay the highest average car insurance rates in Canada.
+Everybody loves a bargain when it comes to finding the best car insurance coverage, who doesn’t?
+Well, unfortunately, if you live in Ontario this may hard to come by, as drivers from the GTA even more so, pay the highest average auto insurance rates in Canada.

 Ontario is plagued with insurance fraud which boosts premiums and unlike other provinces standard rates don’t apply to all drivers.
 Younger drivers, under 25 are effectively prejudged to be super high risk, particularly males under 25, so effectively guilty unless otherwise.
 That being said the majority of drivers in Ontario live within the Greater Toronto Area (GTA) which presents a special case itself, it’s a big city so naturally you can expect busy roads, heavy population density and above average theft rates.
 Each one of these elements plays its respective role in pushing up insurance rates for the province.

 These are just some of the main reasons why car iinsurance quotes in Ontario are only going to keep going up, rather than come back down and regrettably there isn’t much you can do about it.

 Ontario Car Insurance Rate Changes, 2012 – 2020

 When it comes to setting, maintaining and regulating car insurance quotes in Ontario it is done so by the Financial Regulatory Services of Ontario (FSRA).